Jakiboy/apaapi/README.md

 ```

-## Contributing :
+## Contributing:

 Please read [CONTRIBUTING.md](https://github.com/Jakiboy/apaapi/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning :
+## Versioning:

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/Jakiboy/apaapi/tags).

-## Authors :
+## Authors:

 * **Jihad Sinnaour** - [Jakiboy](https://github.com/Jakiboy) (*Initial work*)
 * **Kay Marquardt** - [gnadelwartz](https://github.com/gnadelwartz)

 See also the full list of [contributors](https://github.com/Jakiboy/apaapi/contributors) who participated in this project.

-## License :
+## License:

-This project is licensed under the MIT License - see the [LICENSE.txt](https://github.com/Jakiboy/apaapi/blob/master/LICENSE.txt) file for details
+This project is licensed under the MIT License - see the [LICENSE.txt](https://github.com/Jakiboy/apaapi/blob/master/LICENSE.txt) file for details.

+## ⭐ Support:

+Please give it a Star if you like the project.

-## Notice :
+## 💡 Notice:

-* *The Amazon logo included in top of this page refers only to the [Amazon Product Advertising API](https://webservices.amazon.com/paapi5/documentation/index.html)*
+* *The Amazon logo included in top of this page refers only to the [Amazon Product Advertising API V5](https://webservices.amazon.com/paapi5/documentation/index.html)*.
-* *All available use case examples located in /examples*
+* *All available use case examples located in [/examples](https://github.com/Jakiboy/apaapi/tree/master/examples)*.